 Registry and other capitalized expenses will be amortized to apportion costs to future registrants through fees under the RRCEA.
-Further details on RRCEA and WDTA segregated budgets are available in the Authority's Business Plan.
+Further details on RRCEA and WDTA segregated budgets are available in RPRA's Business Plan, which is published annually on RPRA's website on or around October 1st of each year.